G-Core/gcore-videoplayer-js/packages/player/docs/api/player.sourcecontroller.md

 ## SourceController class

-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

-`PLUGIN` that is responsible for managing the automatic failover between sources.
+`PLUGIN` that is managing the automatic failover between media sources.

 **Signature:**